Attract beautiful hummingbirds to your backyard or garden with this simple homemade hummingbird food recipe!

 Notes

-- If there is noticeable signs of mold on your sugar water before 2 weeks, discard and make a fresh batch.
+- If there are noticeable signs of mold on your sugar water before 2 weeks, discard and make a fresh batch.

 - Please do NOT use red dye.
 Red dye is harmful to hummingbirds.
 Use a red feeder to attract them instead of dyeing their food.